 It's a short journey from the Ice Creamery to a dinner of wood-fired pizza next door at Géographe Restaurant and Espresso Bar.
 Or have a meal with Great Oyster Bay views at Freycinet Lodge’s two restaurants or lounge bar.

 Pack some adventure into your Freycinet stay.
 Cruise around the peninsula and into the most famous bay of all with Wineglass Bay Cruises, or set out for a paddle across Coles Bay and into Honeymoon Bay with Freycinet Adventures.

 Take to the sky for a scenic flight over the peninsula and Wineglass Bay with Freycinet Air.

 The peninsula might be narrow but it has plenty of hidden tracks that can be explored on a quad-bike tour with All4.

 Freycinet has the east-coast beach - Wineglass Bay – but it also has many other stunning strands.
 Sleepy Bay's red boulders and sands light up at sunrise, while Honeymoon Bay, with its backdrop of the Hazards, is as romantic as its name suggests.
 For a seemingly endless line of white beaches, take a walk on the Friendly Beaches.

-Stroll the boardwalk at Cape Tourville.
+Visit Cape Tourville Lighthouse via the accessible boardwalk upon a vast sea cliff.
 The cape is part of the East Coast Whale Trail, so keep an eye on the ocean.
 Markings on the boardwalk give a sense of the size of these ocean giants.

-On the drive out of Coles Bay, make a stop at Moulting Lagoon, a vast wetland that's typically home to thousands of black swans at any time, and another stop for ice-cream at the Pondering Frog.
+On the drive out of Coles Bay, make a stop at Moulting Lagoon, a vast wetland that's typically home to thousands of black swans at any time, and stop for a hearty meal and some ice-cream at the Pondering Frog.

 Plan your next adventure